readium/swift-toolkit/scripts/accname-sample/README.md

 ## Unit tests

 - `/Tests/SharedTests/Publication/Services/Content/Iterators/AccnameSampleTests.swift` runs each document through `HTMLResourceContentIterator` and matches every emitted element to its case through the `#case-<id>` CSS selector.
-- `/Sources/Navigator/EPUB/Scripts/test/accname-sample.test.ts` loads the fixtures into jsdom and runs `computeAccessibilityProperties` over every `[data-case]` element.
+- `/Sources/Navigator/EPUB/Scripts/test/accname-sample.test.ts` loads the fixtures into jsdom and runs `computeAccessibilityProperties` and `findFigureCaption` over every `[data-case]` element.

 Both skip cases flagged `skipped = true`, which describe rules that are not implemented yet (all of `table.xhtml`).
 Removing those flags is the acceptance test for a future implementation.